eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 The EUDI Wallet architecture embraces the principle of security by design.
-This means security considerations are woven into the very fabric of the Wallet architecture's design.
+This means security considerations are woven into the very fabric of the architecture's design.
 Throughout the design process, potential vulnerabilities are identified and mitigated.
 Secure coding practices are mandated, and the architecture itself minimises attack surfaces by compartmentalizing sensitive data and access controls.
-By prioritizing security from the outset, the EUDI Wallet architecture aims to be inherently resistant to cyberattacks and data breaches, fostering trust and User confidence in this digital identity system.
+By prioritizing security from the outset, the EUDI Wallet architecture aims to be inherently resistant to cyberattacks and data breaches, fostering trust and User confidence in this EUDI Wallet ecosystem.

 ### 4.2 Reference Architecture